-Hungary: MOL waives extraordinary payment of INA’s dividend10.
-February 2015. / SEE Energy News
+Hungary: MOL waives extraordinary payment of INA’s dividend, SEE Energy News

 Hungarian MOL suspended its request for convening of an extraordinary meeting of shareholders of Oil industry INA with the proposal for extraordinary dividend payment in the amount of 2 billion KN, stating as the reason the falling oil prices that could adversely affect INA’s business.
 Ina is majority owned by MOL.